eEcoLiDAR/miscellaneous/utils/README.md

 Enter a string value.
 Press Enter for the default (""). user> eecolidar
 ```
-For automatic login the password it is possible to add it to the login information.
-NOTE: it will be encrypted and not saved as plain text in the configuration file.
-It also gives the possibility to request a `token` instead of a `user name` and `password` at login time.
+For automatic login the password can be added to the login information.
+NOTE: The password will be encrypted and not saved as plain text in the configuration file.
+It is also the possible to request a `token` and use it instead of `user name` and `password` at login time.
 ```
 user> eecolidar
 Password.